Special Jurisdiction of the Armed Forces and Chaplaincy: Activities

 The SJAFC endorses chaplains serving in the Armed Forces, along with those needing professional endorsement for ministry in hospitals, prisons and workplaces.
 While chaplains in the Episcopal Church maintain canonical residency in an individual diocese, in the ACNA chaplains are resident within the SJAFC, which has allowed its bishop what the Institute on Religion and Democracy called "unprecedented control" over endorsed chaplains.
 In addition to endorsing ordained chaplains, the SJAFC also trained and endorsed commissioned lay chaplains for service in areas where ordination was not required.
 To ensure their oversight, commissioned lay chaplains were required to be part of the SJAFC's Order of St. Martin of Tours.

 Leadership

-In addition to Jones as bishop ordinary of the JAFC, there have been several suffragan bishops.
+In addition to Jones as the first bishop ordinary of the JAFC, there have been several suffragan bishops.
 Mark Nordstrom and Michael Williams were elected by the ACNA College of Bishops and consecrated in April 2018.
 They served until retirement in 2025, when they were replaced by Cayangyang and Marshall MacClellan.
 Following the withdrawal decision by the JAFC nonprofit, Cayangyang was elected bishop of the ACNA Special Jurisdiction.
+Cayangyang was formally installed as bishop in February 2026.